 Coverage is customizable.
 You’ll be able to define the terms and limits of the protection you need to keep your investments protected.
 Coverage is available in million-dollar increments, from $1 million to $10 million or more.

 Extra protection above your existing general liability insurance.
 You’ll find real peace of mind knowing that you can navigate injuries and lawsuits if the unexpected should happen and you’re faced with costly liability claims.

 You’ll have property damage coverage.
 If you should cause damage to your landlord’s buildings or structures, and the loss is covered by an in-force farm policy, you’ll have coverage.
 This is also the case for the smoke and fire damage resulting from your or your guest’s negligence.
 File a claim and your insurance company can help you navigate the rest.

 You can specify insured parties.
 By giving you the freedom to identify individuals for coverage in your policy, anyone named in it will be protected by our farm/ranch umbrella insurance.

 Wide-angle coverage when you need it most.
 Our policies will cover liabilities for physical injuries to others, damage to others’ property, and situations if you’re liable for violating someone’s privacy or defaming their character.

-Coverage that vacations with you.
+Coverage that travels with you.
 Our farm/ranch umbrella policies also cover injuries to others and damages to other property that you’ve caused wherever you happen to be.
-If you’re out of state using a boat that’s not your own or abroad in a rented car and cause an accident, you could be covered.
+If you’re out of state borrowing a trailer to get your cattle to auction and accidentally damage that trailer, this key coverage can help pay for those costly repairs.

 Finding the right coverage doesn’t have to be complicated.
 You’ll only need to check in with your local American Family Insurance agent and build a plan that suits your business.